affanSkhan/movie-booking-app/frontend/README.md

 For support and questions:
 - Create an issue in the repository
 - Check the backend README for API documentation
 - Review the code comments for implementation details

+## Related

+- See the root `README.md` and `backend/README.md` for full-stack setup, API, and deployment.
+- For custom theming, see Tailwind config and global CSS.
+- For accessibility, see ARIA usage in components.